Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: Introduction

 \section{Introduction}

-The atom-surface scattering is a complex problem in nonlinear dynamics.
-The process of elastic chaotic scattering of an atom by surfaces has been studied in detail for Hamiltonian systems with 2-dof \cite{borondo,borondo1,borondo2,guantes}.
-The chaotic scattering in 2-dof Hamiltonian systems is well understood because the corresponding Poincar\'e map acts on a domain of dimension 2.
-Moreover, the stable and unstable manifolds of the most relevant fixed points built up a homoclinic/heteroclinic tangle, which is the central element of the skeleton of the whole dynamics.
-These stable and unstable manifolds are of dimension 1 in the Poincar\'e map, i.e., they are also of codimension 1, and as such, they form division lines in the domain which direct the dynamics in the map.
-Analogous considerations also hold in the corresponding constant energy manifold for the flow since codimensions of their respective stable and unstable manifolds are equal in maps and flows.
+The topic of this article is a 3-dof model for the inelastic scattering of a particle offa vibrating surface, a rather complex problem of dynamics.
+In contrast, the elastic chaotic scattering of an atom by surfaces is a lot simpler and has been studied in detail for Hamiltonian systems with 2-dof \cite{borondo,borondo1,borondo2,guantes}.
+The 2-dof Hamiltonian systems are easier to investigate because the corresponding Poincar\'e map acts on a domain of dimension 2and is easily represented graphically.
+In these maps, the stable and unstable manifolds of the most important hyperbolic fixed points built up a homoclinic/heteroclinic tangle, which is the central element of the skeleton of the whole dynamics.
+The stable and unstable manifolds are of dimension 1 in the domain of the map, i.e., they are also of codimension 1, and as such, they form division lines in the domain which direct the dynamics of the map.
+Analogous considerations also hold in the corresponding constant energy manifold for the flow since codimensions of stable and unstable manifolds are equal in corresponding maps and flows.
 For a detailed discussion of the importance of homoclinic/heteroclinic trajectories, see chapter 3 in \cite{wiggins4} and \cite{moser}.
-A pictorial illustration of the corresponding tangles can be seen in chapters 13 and 14 in \cite{abraham}.
+A pictorial illustration of the corresponding tangles is presented in chapters 13 and 14 in \cite{abraham}.